User experience is a nebulous term. What defines a “good” UX from a “bad” UX, and what do the gradations look like between the two poles?

 Table of contents

-- What is user experience testing?
+- What is UX testing?

-- User experience (UX) testing methods
+- 11 methods to conduct User Experience (UX) testing

 - How does this factor into conversion optimization?

-What is user experience testing?
+What is UX testing?

 User experience testing is the process of testing the usability and functionality of a website or an app, and all its elements that affect user experience.